-One of the marketing agencies Rick and I coach works exclusively with lawyers.
-Like many of us, he struggled with taking baby steps with prospects.
+One of the marketing agencies I coach works exclusively with lawyers.
+Like many of us, he struggled with taking smaller steps with prospects.
 He jumped to things that the other person wasn’t ready for, or made them feel like they were about to be sold to.

-To help our client develop an appropriate mindset around his sales process, their buying process, and how to ask questions that seek to understand rather than be understood, we used the methods lawyers learn in direct and cross examination of witnesses.
+To help then develop an appropriate mindset around his sales process, their buying process, and how to ask questions that seek to understand rather than be understood, we used the methods lawyers learn in direct and cross examination of witnesses.

 But that is another metaphor for another day.